 Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

-Taking prescription drugs without a prescription is always dangerous, and the practice can lead to addictions, overdoses or other major complications.
-Sometimes, the method you use in order to take in the medication can hold its own special kind of risks, above and beyond the risks represented by the active ingredient in the drugs.
+Misusing prescription drugs or taking them without a prescription altogether is always dangerous, and can lead to addiction, overdose and other major complications.
+Sometimes, the method by which you use the medication can hold its own special kind of dangers, above and beyond the risks represented by the active ingredient in the drugs.

-If you’re addicted to prescription pills like hydrocodone, Lortab or Vicodin – and if you shoot those drugs – you could experience a number of devastating consequences.
+If you’re addicted to prescription pills like hydrocodone (the opioid drug contained in Lortab and Vicodin), and use needles to shoot or inject them, you could experience a number of devastating consequences.

 What Is Hydrocodone?